stevegrunwell/wp-password-generator/readme.txt

 = 1.0 =
 * First public version of the plugin

 == Upgrade Notice ==

+= 2.0 =
+The password strength indicator is now updated when a password is generated.
+Better support for non-standard WordPress instances.
+Removed generator from user-edit screen.

 = 1.1 =
 Generated passwords now vary between 7 and 16 characters in length, rather than the eight-character limit of version 1.0

-== Arbitrary section ==
+== Special Thanks ==

 Special thanks goes out to Greg Laycock (http://76horsepower.com/) for his input during the ongoing development of this plug-in.
+Additional thanks to WordPress user pampfelimetten for suggesting the plugin hook into the strength indicator.